The Morris County Regional Vaccination Center closed on July 16, 2021.

 - SNAP recipients: If your case is due to be recertified in July, August, September, October, or November, and you were unable to get your paperwork to us or complete your interview, your case will not be closed.
 You will receive your benefits on the usual day.
 Your case will be recertified in the future, once this public health crisis has settled.
 In the meantime, you will continue to receive SNAP benefits.
 Visit the State of NJ site for more details.

 - Navigating Hope has resumed operations.
-Navigating Hope staff will have information on how to apply for benefits and services such as SNAP, TANF, General Assistance, Medicaid, etc. Paper applications will be available along with instructions for completing the application process online.
+Navigating Hope staff help clients fill out applications for benefits and services such as SNAP, TANF, General Assistance, Medicaid, and more on the van.

 Law & Public Safety